• Email

 5. Use Real-Life Math Around the House

-We had to tear out carpeting so I had my kids find the area of the flooring we’d need to recover.
+We had to tear out the carpeting, so I had my kids find the area of the flooring we’d need to recover.
 Then, they calculated how much new flooring would cost.
 That’s a lot of math!

-Using real life to teach math is a great way to do it.
-Most of the time your kids will enjoy it much more than a regular worksheet, and you’ll get some answers you really need in the process!
+Using real-life to teach math is a great way to do it.
+Most of the time your kids will enjoy it because they’ll see that it’s useful, and you’ll get some answers you really need in the process!

 6 Ways to Do Math Without a Math Book